Easy Pumpkin Muffins

 Frequently Asked Questions

-Yes, 2 1/2 teaspoons of pumpkin spice will work in this recipe.
+Yes, 2 1/2 teaspoons of homemade pumpkin pie spice will work in this recipe.

 Yes.
 This recipe will make around 36 mini muffins.
 Fill each mini muffin cavity about two-thirds full.
 Bake for 10-12 minutes or until a toothpick inserted in the center of a muffin comes out with little to no crumbs.